JayLeonn/jrl-chat-app/README.md

 ### `npm run deploy`

-Deploys the app from `git checkout gh-pages` branch to github-pages using [gh-pages](https://www.npmjs.com/package/gh-pages)
+Deploys the app from `gh-pages` branch to github-pages using [gh-pages](https://www.npmjs.com/package/gh-pages)
 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).